Blog Layout

 What is the main cause of tinnitus?

 There isn’t any single cause or condition that leads to tinnitus.
-Rather, there are a variety of factors where one or many can contribute.
+Rather, there are a variety of factors that can contribute.

 Some of the most common causes of tinnitus include: